iamdcamp/VectorBase/sites/all/modules/README.txt

+VectorBase developers:
+Please place unmodified (or minimally modified/configured), 3rd party ("contributed") modules in the directory called "added".
+Place any of your own custom modules in "custom".
+There should NOT be anything else in this directory, in spite of the horrible sprawl that currently exists here.

+Generic drupal message:

 Place downloaded and custom modules that extend your site functionality beyond Drupal core in this directory to ensure clean separation from core modules and to facilitate safe, self-contained code updates.
 Contributed modules from the